AijeKlaren/docs/docs/setup/manual-install.md

 ## Start Alice
 - Copy the basic configuration on their place for first boot: `sudo cp  ~/ProjectAlice/ProjectAlice.yaml /boot/ProjectAlice.yaml`
 - We need to configure a few things for her to start nicely: `sudo nano /boot/ProjectAlice.yaml`
-- Set that file parameters to your licking and setup.
+- Set that file parameters to your liking and setup.
 - You know what?
 We're done!
 Let's start her up!
 ```
 cd ~/ProjectAlice